gugarosa/leaflyer/README.md

 ### (Optional) Download the Data

-We have already dumped all of Leafly's data and made available in both `.json` and `.csv` formats.
+We have already dumped all Leafly's data and made it available in both `.json` and `.csv` formats.
 Note that there might be some missing values as Leafly's database is incomplete for not well-known strains.

 * [Leafly Cannabis Data](https://www.recogna.tech/files/datasets/leafly_strain_data.tar.gz)

-*The dataset and its additional information is also available at [Kaggle](https://www.kaggle.com/gthrosa/leafly-cannabis-strains-metadata)*.
+*The dataset and its additional information are available at [Kaggle](https://www.kaggle.com/gthrosa/leafly-cannabis-strains-metadata)*.

 ---